Affected-person pathway

 Was the action routed?

-Ask whether the action crossed the governed boundary, and whether a coverage report exists.
+Ask whether the action passed through ZLAR, and whether a coverage report exists.

-Can you provide the receipt for the AI-agent action that affected me?
+Can you provide the receipt for the AI action that affected me?

 Can you provide the public key needed to verify it?

-Was the action authorized by a human, allowed by policy, denied, or timed out?
+Was the action authorized by a person, allowed by rule, blocked, or timed out?

-Was this action inside the governed boundary, and is there a coverage report?
+Was this action inside the governed doorway, and is there a coverage report?

 What a valid receipt means